rob-miller/rFold/README.md

 ## Build

-Accurate creation of 3D coordinate data from protein structure internal coordinates (phi and psi dihedral angles) requires explicit specification of all structure details: bond lengths, angles and dihedral angles.  rFold defines a '.pic' datafile format in which each standalone line specifies 3 atoms and their length, angle, length relationship, or 4 atoms with their dihedral angle relationship.
+Accurate creation of 3D coordinate data from protein structure internal coordinates (phi and psi dihedral angles) requires explicit specification of all structure details: bond lengths, angles and dihedral angles.  rFold defines a '.pic' ('protein internal coordinates') datafile format in which each standalone line specifies 3 atoms and their length, angle, length relationship, or 4 atoms with their dihedral angle relationship.
 For example:

 1MUD A 1MN:1MCA:1MC   1.45628 114.95350   1.53294